 James Harden 1 was a good player and then James Harden 2 showed up.
 The enhanced version of James Harden has produced an elite offensive player and a league MVP.
+Now he plays defense.
 To realize how miraculous this is for James Harden is to first accept the obvious: veteran players in their prime do not change.
 They reach their prime with a skill set that has worked well for them.
 They know their lane.
 They do what they do.
 They stay focused on their job to win games for their ball clubs, and if they are the face of the franchise like Harden, they feel compelled to live up to that contract by continuing what they did to get there.
-That is what makes this James Harden MVP so extraordinary.
+That is what makes this James Harden so extraordinary.
 He was once the third option.
 He was once Sixth Man of the Year.
 Jame Harden has indeed turned one page, added another.
 There is no going back now.

-James Harden overcame a lot of stuff.
+James Harden overcame misunderstood.
 The trade from OKC when the brass wanted Serge Ibaka more.
 That last horrible season in which he took the fall in the Dwight Howard fiasco and the Kevin McHale firing drama and the Rockets underachievement.
 Freezing in the playoffs against the Spurs.
-All that is in the rearview mirror, Harden has crossed the popularity chasm into superstardom.
+The Chris Paul divorce.
+His bricks against OKC.
+But that block.
+That block is all you need to know about James Harden 2.

-Regardless of his chances at the NBA Finals next season, James Harden did the impossible and really the unthinkable.
+Harden has crossed the popularity chasm into superstardom and regardless of his chances at the NBA Finals, he has done the impossible and really the unthinkable.
 He changed how people think of him and his game.
 This isn’t some mad scientist experiment concocted in a lab.
 Harden always had this in him but D’Antoni is the first coach to challenge him to move the ball and set your teammates up first.
 Harden is gifted enough to be that person and still drop thirty.